 Case 3.
 Scholarships

-In February 2012, students from the educational programme 'Applied Mathematics and Management Processes' did not receive their scholarships on time.
-The students went to the academic office and were told that the relevant scholarship papers had not been not drawn up in a timely manner.
+In February 2012, students from the educational programme 'Applied Mathematics and Control Processes' did not receive their scholarships on time.
+The students went to the academic office and were told that the relevant scholarship papers had not been drawn up in a timely manner.
 And instead of quickly issuing the papers in the following days, they decided to postpone the payment for a month.
 The reason was simple: 'We have done it this way before...'
 This blatant violation of the University Regulations was reported by the Rector at the meeting of March 12, 2012 (Minutes of the Rector's Meeting held on March 12, 2012, item 2).

 By that time, the issue had already been resolved, and the money had been transferred to the students' accounts.
 Such a quick resolution resulted from a first-year student's message to the Virtual Reception.
 She wanted to know when she would receive her scholarship (The Response of Vice-Rector for Academic Affairs Ekaterina Babelyuk from March 5, 2012).
 It was of real help for other students, who otherwise would have been forced to wait for the scholarship for another two weeks, and also for the administration, who not only managed to solve the problem quickly, but also eliminated the underlying cause of such situations.